 The Admissions Committee reviews applications according to the policies and procedures established by the Boonshoft School of Medicine.
-Non-residents of Ohio are considered for admission.
+Ohio residents and non-residents are considered for admission.
+All applicants that receive and complete a secondary will be considered for an interview.
 An applicant must be a citizen of the United States or hold a permanent resident visa or an I-94 form from the U.S. Department of Homeland Security.

-The Committee will look for evidence of intellectual ability, dedication to human concerns, communication skills, maturity, motivation and potential for medical service in an under-served area of Ohio.
+The Committee will look for applicants that meet the Boonshoft School of Medicine mission.
+This includes evidence of intellectual ability, dedication to human concerns, communication skills, maturity, motivation and potential for medical service in an under-served area of Ohio.
 Areas assessed by the Committee include one's academic load, curriculum, GPA, MCAT scores, extracurricular activities and work experiences.
+The initial review is to select the most appropriate candidates to invite for interview.
+Applicants not invited for interview will be notified by email.

 After the initial review, the leading candidates are invited for interviews.
 Those applicants who are not offered an interview are notified in writing.